roseengineering/rfsoapyfile/README.md

 # rfsoapyfile

-A Python 3 script for capturing and recording a SDR stream to a WAV file (or serving it to a HTTP audio stream).
+A Python 3 script for capturing and recording a SDR stream to a WAV file (or serving it as a HTTP audio stream).
 The script is threaded for high performance, especially on a Raspberry Pi.
 The script includes a REST API for controlling the capture and WAV recording remotely.

 The script will save the stream in either RF64 or WAV file format.
 By default the recording uses the WAV format.
-The SDR specific 'auxi' metadata chunk is added to the file as well.
+The SDR 'auxi' metadata chunk, with time and center frequency information, is added to the file as well.

 ## Dependencies